xdmushui/partner-center-sdk/develop/partner-security-requirements.md

 - Partner Center

-This section describes the ways that partners can programmatically get the details on MFA metric.
+This section provides the details on metrics related to MFA adoption status.

 ## Partner Security Requirements Overview